vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/getting-started.md

 4. Identify if your wallet was version 1 or 2 by choosing the version number.
 5. Choose a Vega network to connect to: Click on the arrow in the bottom bar of the app.

+## Updating the app
+It's recommended that you keep the Vega Wallet app up-to-date, to take advantage of the latest features.

+To update to the latest version:

+1. (Optional) Delete the old version of the Vega Wallet app, so you can keep track of which is the latest version.
+Currently, downloading a new version does not overwrite the previous one.
+Deleting the app will not delete your wallets or keys.
+2. Download the latest version for your operating system from [GitHub](https://github.com/vegaprotocol/vegawallet-desktop/releases).
+3. Click on the compressed folder to get access to the new app file.
+4. Open the latest version of the Vega Wallet desktop app.

 ## Troubleshooting
 The Vega Wallet desktop app does not yet have the full functionality of the CLI wallet app.